← Writing

 What courses are good at

-A course is a series of clases, and each class provide its lesson in a specific way.
-Someone who already understands a subject packages that understanding into a form they can hand to you.
+A course works by packaging someone else's understanding into a form they can hand to you.
 That's useful because it saves you from slowly, painfully rediscovering what someone already knows.

-Going for courses are great for stable, slow-moving, well-understood things, which, until pretty recently, covered most of what a person needed to learn.
+In other words, courses are great for slow-moving, well-understood things, which, until pretty recently, covered most of what a person needed to learn.

 But topics like AI are evolving quickly

-For something like AI, this field isn't a settled subject, and the advice keeps shifting.
-Not long ago, the standard tip to squeeze better answers out of an AI model was to add "Let's think step by step" to your prompt, or by opening with a persona like "You are a world-class expert in...".
-Both were taught as essential prompting know-how, yet, newer AI models these days can now reason on their own and no longer need such "techniques".
+For something like AI, the advice keeps shifting.
+Not long ago, people were taught to add "Let's think step by step" to a prompt, or open with a persona like "You are a world-class expert in...".
+Newer AI models can now reason on their own and no longer need such "techniques".

-Things move even faster in the sapce of AI tools.
-There's a constant churn of new ways to work: Figma Make, then Claude Design, then Figma Agents, each one quietly redefining what "knowing how to use AI" even means.
-A course built on tools made 3 months ago might already be half out of date before its first class even begin.
+Things move even faster in the space of AI tools.
+There's a constant churn of new ways to work: ChatGPT, then OpenClaw, then Claude Cowork, each one quietly redefining what "knowing how to use AI" even means.
+A course built on tools made 3 months ago might already be half out of date before its first class even begins.

 This isn't the fault of the course, or of whoever wrote it.
 The course may still be useful as a starting point.
 The problem is mistaking the starting point for the whole journey.
 There's no settled answer to package up, because the timeless understanding doesn't exist yet in a form anyone could hand you.